-Heart of America weekly recap
+Heart of America Weekly Recap

 BENNINGTON

-The Bulldog football team lost its playoff game 52-0 against Hoxie Friday night and finished the 2023 season with a 3-6 record. … The Lady Bulldog volleyball team finished the 2023 season with a 29-8 record.
+The Bulldog football team finished the 2023 season with a 3-6 record. … The Lady Bulldog volleyball team finished the 2023 season with a 29-8 record.

 ELL-SALINE

-The Cardinal football team opened its 8-man playoffs with a 28-20 victory against Quinter and will play host to Meade this Friday night in the 2nd round. … The Lady Cardinal volleyball team finished the 2023 season with a 21-16 record.
+The Cardinal football team earned its 9th victory of the season Friday night when it defeated Meade 68-20 in the second round of the 8-man I playoffs.
+The Cardinals will play host to Hoxie in this Friday night’s quarterfinal round. … . … The Lady Cardinal volleyball team finished the 2023 season with a 21-16 record.

 BEREAN ACADEMY

-The Warrior soccer team lost 2-0 to McPherson in the opening round of the Class 4-1A regionals Monday, ending their season after a 7-10 campaign. … The Lady Warrior volleyball team ended their 2023 season with a 11-22, 7-11 record after getting eliminated in the Class 2A sub-state volleyball tournament.
+The Warrior soccer team finished their season after a 7-10 campaign. … The Lady Warrior volleyball team ended their 2023 season with a 11-22, 7-11 record.

 HUTCHINSON TRINITY

-The Celtic football team opened playoff action Friday night with a 25-6 victory against Plainville and advances to this Friday night’s 2nd round when they will play at Medicine Lodge. … The Lady Celtic volleyball team finished the 2023 season with a 4-31 record.
+The Celtic football team dropped a 17-14 contest against Medicine Lodge Friday night in the 2nd round of the playoffs.
+The Celtics finished 2023 with a 4-6 record. … The Lady Celtic volleyball team finished the 2023 season with a 4-31 record.

 INMAN